- About Us

 The night sky over Grand Canyon reveals a cascade of luminous stars and planets.
 These ancient constellations have shaped the arts, sciences, and ideas across the millennia.
 The night sky is inspiring.
 It is primordial.
 It is also imperiled.

 Grand Canyon National Park is one of the last places in the United States where one can experience a star-filled night sky.
-One-third of the world's population - including 80% of Americans - can no longer see the Milky Way.
+One-third of the world's population - including 80% of Americans - can no longer see the Milky Way due to artificial light pollution.

 I remember getting a knock on our cabin door one night from the grandchildren.
 They had just participated in the night program and were so excited to share the news.
 They could see the Milky Way for the first time in their lives.”